HouseElves/kanji_time_public/kanji_time/external_data/dev_notes/kanji_svg_notes.rst

     - Review: do the `completed_{attribs, groups}` audit sets in `kanji_svg.KanjiSVG._load_all_groups` need to be distinct?
     - Factor: eliminate the need for the `image_size` parameter in `kanji_svg.KanjiSVG.draw{glyph, stroke_steps}`.

-        - Review: I could probably do this by instiating a drawing factory with a default image size.
+        - Review: I could probably do this by instantiating a drawing factory with a default image size.
 Does that make sense in the abstractions?
         - Review: The whole drawing factory concept seems off.
 I should be able to late-bind an image size whenever I want.
           The drawing instance itself is only a recipie for generating text, not the text itself.